Shivangx01b/Audits/README.md

 - Recommendation: Having a google captcha can fix this issue.

 #####  Information disclosure
-It was found that **/logs.txt** and **/logs** where exposed at **http://foophones.securitybrigade.com:8080** which contains response for backedn servers
+It was found that **/logs.txt** and **/logs** where exposed at **http://foophones.securitybrigade.com:8080/logs**  and **http://foophones.securitybrigade.com:8080/logs.txt** which contains response for backend servers

 This infomation can lead to a an issue if it contains critical informations.

-- Recommendation: It best to not make this ciritcal endpoints public or having a proper 403 Forbidden access can fix it too.
+- Recommendation: It best  not make this ciritcal endpoints public or having a proper 403 forbidden access in place can fix it too.